GarrettStrealy/Machine-Learning/README.md

 # Machine-Learning

-Projects for the Machine Learning course at The University of Texas - Dallas
+Here are some ML projects I completed for the Intro to Machine Learning course at The University of Texas - Dallas